Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks

-In Theorem~\ref{thm:shortest-path}, we replace the assumption of no coincidental correspondence (Definition~\ref{def:coincident}) in Theorem~\ref{thm:main-2} by the assumption of a unique shortest path between $v$ and some node $u$, which is the unique nearest node from $v$, where a structural difference is manifested.
-The proof of Theorem~\ref{thm:shortest-path} is based on the following auxiliary result.
+In Theorem~\ref{thm:shortest-path}, we replace the assumption of no coincidental correspondence (Definition~\ref{def:nocc}) in Theorem~\ref{thm:main-2-new} by the assumption of a unique shortest path between $v$ and some node $u$, which is the unique nearest node from $v$, where a structural difference is manifested.

-\begin{lem} Consider $\Delta_u$ as defined in Definition~\ref{def:coincident} and a feature matrix $\bX$.
-If $\vert\Delta_u\vert=1$, then $u$ is not subject to coincidental correspondence with respect to $\phi$ and $X$. \end{lem}

-\begin{proof} For the sake of a contradiction, assume that $|\Delta_u|=1$, but $u$ is subject to coincidental correspondence.
-Letting $w$ be the unique element of $\Delta_u,$ Eq.~\ref{eq:coincident} simplifies to